rhaberkorn/applause2/README.md

     ./applause -o 2

-This may require root rights for accessing HID devices.
-You may also add the current user to the `input` group.
-On FreeBSD, you might need to add the current user to the `wheel` group and give read acceess to evdev nodes by creating `/etc/devd.rules`:

-    [localrules=10]
-      add path 'input/*' mode 0640

 Example (one channel):

     > Stream.SinOsc(440):play()

 You can also run standalone scripts (batch mode), just like the standard Lua interpreter.

+## Operating System Tweaks

+### Linux (Ubuntu)

+In order to run Jack and Applause with real-time scheduling, it should be sufficient to add your user to the `audio` group.

+To give regular users access to HID devices, it should suffice to add the current user to the `input` group.

+### FreeBSD

+For realtime scheduling, you might have to check out the mac_priority kernel module and add your user to the `realtime` group.

+Furthermore, to allow unlimited memory locking on FreeBSD for ordinary users, you should add the following entry to `/etc/login.conf`:

+    audio:\
+    	:memorylocked=unlimited:\
+    	:tc=default:

+Change the login class of your user to `audio` by running `chpass`.

+You might need to add the current user to the `wheel` group and give read acceess to evdev device nodes by creating `/etc/devd.rules`:

+    [localrules=10]
+      add path 'input/*' mode 0640

 # Applause Clients (Editor Integration)